alexander-kastil/advanced-web-tech/demos/08-container/03-docker-desktop/readme.md

-# Setup Container support using DockerDesktop & WSL2
+# Setup Container support using DockerDesktop using WSL 2

 This requires prev step - WSL Installation